 Google has indexed approximately 130 trillion pages as of November, 2016, so it can take time to stand out among the massive amount of information available.
 If you are relying solely on search engines to list your pages organically, it’s entirely possible to not see any meaningful sales from your eCommerce business for quite some time.
 If you’re expecting immediate results with your first eCommerce business just from search engines, you may be setting yourself up for disappointment.

-While it is true that it will take awhile to slowly climb the search engine rankings and that ranking well is the key to sustained growth, our eCommerce training shows you how to make a profit while you wait for your new eCommerce business to slowly make its way up the search engine rankings.
+While it is true that it will take awhile to slowly climb the search engine rankings and that ranking well is the key to sustained growth, our Academy shows you how to make a profit while you wait for your new eCommerce business to slowly make its way up the search engine rankings.
 We show you how to select product niches that can be profitable immediately.
 From there, they just continue to get more profitable in the coming months and years."